bashNinja/toniegriddesigner/README.md

 3. Drag and drop boxes onto the grid
 4. Customize colors using the color picker
 5. Right-click or drag to trash to remove boxes
+6. Click the trash can to clear all boxes
-6. View your layout summary in real-time
+7. View your layout summary in real-time

 ## Development 💻